-The latest release, Visual Studio 2015 has many, many features.
+The latest release, Visual Studio 2017 has many features.
 Together with Object Orientation, a huge learning curve is involved.
-It is extremely difficult for the Visual Basic Programming neophyte (and old hands too) to learn everything – especially as VB.Net is so vast and is still evolving.
+It is extremely difficult for the Visual Basic Programming neophyte (and old hands too) to learn everything – especially as VB.Net is so vast and is ever evolving.

 The Microsoft Help system is much improved.
 There are now Visual Basic examples, instead of only C# examples.
 Thankfully, there is a very active VB.Net community.
 The Internet is a great source of information on Visual Basic.Net.
 The trouble is trying to work out what is current and what has been superseded.

-Visual Basic 2015 with the Service Packs is completely stable and acceptable.
+Visual Basic 2017, with the frequent update, is completely stable and acceptable.